 At H2 Engineering, Tony designed HVAC, Plumbing, and Fire Protection systems for new and renovated commercial buildings, restaurants, schools, and prisons.

-Tony is a member of several national societies including the Society of Automotive Engineers, American Society of Mechanical Engineers, and National Society of Professional Engineers.
+Tony is a member of several national societies including the Society of Automotive Engineers, American Society of Mechanical Engineers, National Association of Professional Accident Reconstructionists, and National Society of Professional Engineers.
 He has had a commercial driver's license (Class B) since 1998.

 While at Florida State University, Tony competed on the Men's Track and Field team in the discus throw, shot put, hammer throw, and indoor weight throw.
 Tony placed in 6 conference meets (indoor/outdoor), was a member of the 1994 ACC Championship team, and lettered all four years.
 Tony was awarded the Weaver James ACC Scholar-Athlete Award in 1996 for his academic and athletic success.